magicwyzh/trained-ternary-quantization/README.md

 The quantization roughly proceeds as follows.
 1. Train a model of your choice as usual (or take a trained model).
 2. Copy all full precision weights that you want to quantize.
-3. Do the initial quantization: in the model replace them by ternary values {-1, 0, +1} using some heuristic.
+Then do the initial quantization:
+in the model replace them by ternary values {-1, 0, +1} using some heuristic.
-4. Repeat until convergence:
+3. Repeat until convergence:
    * Make the forward pass with the quantized model.
    * Compute gradients for the quantized model.
    * Preprocess the gradients and apply them to the copy of full precision weights.
    * Requantize the model using the changed full precision weights.
-5. Throw away the copy of full precision weights and use the quantized model.
+4. Throw away the copy of full precision weights and use the quantized model.

 ## Results
+I believe that this results can be made better by spending more time on hyperparameter optimization.

 | model | accuracy, % | top5 accuracy, % | number of parameters |
 | --- | --- | --- | --- |